Concave and Convex Spherical mirrors - Definition, Types, Uses, Image Formation, FAQs

 Spherical mirror definition and spherical meaning:

 A spherical mirror is any visible area that illuminates the light and produces a realistic image or virtual image.
-When an object is placed in front of a spherical mirror, a picture of the same object appears on the aperture of mirror or aperture of spherical mirror.
+When an object is placed in front of a spherical mirror, a picture of the same object appears on the aperture of the mirror or aperture of a spherical mirror.
 The object is the source of the incident radiation, and the image is made up of reflected radiation.
 Depending on the interaction of light, images are classified as realistic or virtual imagery.
 The actual image occurs when the light rays meet while the virtual images appear due to the apparent difference of the light rays from the point.

 Ray's drawings help us to trace the path of light so that one can see the point in the object image.
 Ray's drawing uses of spherical mirror lines with arrows to represent the event rays and the ray shown.
 It also helps us to keep track of where the light is going.